 Dietmar Bohn has been directing the businesses of TDM Systems since October 1, 2018.
 He joined TDM Systems from SAP SE.
 He spent 14 years in various positions of leadership at the Walldorf/Germany-based software company, most recently as Vice President of Industry Solution Management.
 The electrical engineer began his professional career in 1990 as a systems developer of machinery control systems at Heidelberger Druckmaschinen AG, where he quickly took on managerial roles, rising to become Director of Global Processes.

-Harald W. Kaiser, Vice President Customer Service
+Harald W. Kaiser, Vice President Finance

 Harald W. Kaiser, who holds a degree in automation engineering, began his career in 1990 at Walter Maschinenbau as a software developer.
 In 1992, he switched to the area of TDM software and, once there, he played an active role in shaping the company.
 He has contributed to German and international customer projects for many years.
 Starting in 2004, Harald Kaiser established the subsidiary in the USA.
-Today, he is leading the service department of TDM Systems as a member of the management team.
+Today, he is leading the finance department of TDM Systems as a member of the management team.

 Achim Müller, Vice President Technology